Ports and shipping

 Ports position statement

 The Great Barrier Reef Marine Park Authority (GBRMPA) is in the process of developing a ports position statement outlining the agency’s view on the environmental aspects of the development, operation and management of ports in and adjacent to the World Heritage Area.

-The draft has been developed in response to several significant port expansions which may have cumulative impacts on water quality, biodiversity and social values of the inshore Great Barrier Reef.
+We are working on a draft position statement in response to several significant port expansions which may have cumulative impacts on water quality, biodiversity and social values of the inshore Great Barrier Reef.

 The Queensland Government has also developed a Great Barrier Reef Ports Strategy 2012–2022 which is focused on development and planning principles.

 With industrial and mining activity on the increase, so too is shipping.

 Information sheets have been developed to outline the role of ports and shipping in the Great Barrier Reef Region and how GBRMPA is meeting the challenges of managing an ecologically sustainable multiple-use Marine Park.

 - Ports in the Great Barrier Reef Region

 - Ports - challenges for the Great Barrier Reef